Ballincollig Royal Gunpowder Mills: Formation

 The gunpowder mills were first established in Ballincollig in 1794, by Corkman Charles Henry Leslie alongside his silent partner John Travers, trading under the name of Leslie, Travers and Company, Royal Irish Gunpowder Mills.
 He chose Ballincollig as a site for the gunpowder factory for several reasons: from a safety perspective, it was relatively remote at the time, far from any well-populated areas; on the other hand, it was close enough to Cork city to avail of its port to facilitate the importation of the raw materials required for the production of gunpowder.
 Furthermore, its location in a flat valley and its water-power potential influenced Leslie's choice of Balincollig as the ideal site.
 Leslie built a weir to produce a head of water and a canal, one and a half miles long which was fed by the River Lee and which powered his two mills at the eastern end of the site.
-For the first twenty years following their construction, the mills were the largest in Ireland.
+For the first twenty years following their construction, the mills were the largest in Ireland, and second largest in Europe after Waltham Abbey.
+To ensure sufficient water supply, three existing River Lee channels were merged into one near the old Inniscarra graveyard which resulted in later flooding of the area.

 Following the 1798 Rebellion and the emerging threat from Napoleon, the British government deemed it vital to seek out a monopoly on gunpowder production in Ireland.
 In 1804, Leslie bought out Travers' share of the mills, and either in that same year or in 1805, he sold the mills on a lease of 999 years to the British Board of Ordnance for a sum of IR£30,000.
 To meet the demands of the British Army, during the Napoleonic Wars the mill site was expanded tenfold and twelve new mills were added to the complex as well as new processing buildings and homes for the workers and senior officials.
 To improve security, a barracks was constructed in 1810, and military escorts were arranged to accompany the wagons of powder to Cork Harbour.
 The site covered 435 acre, and was enclosed by a high limestone wall.

 After the Napoleonic Wars, the demand for gunpowder fell dramatically and the mills were closed in 1815.
 The Duke of Wellington ordered "The whole of the wooden part of the manufactory to be taken down (and) the foundations to be preserved".
 The machinery was oiled, painted and maintained.
 Some of the equipment was put up for auction in 1831 and soon many of the buildings were in dilapidated state.

 Re-opening as a private company

-By 1834 the mill complex had been taken over by Sir John Tobin and Company of Liverpool.
+In early 1830s the mills were acquired by Sir John Tobin and Company of Liverpool for £15,000.
 Tobin and his partner Charles Horsfall transformed the mills into one of the most up to date industries in the country.